ccamel/awesome-ccamel/README.md

 - [Gravity-Bridge/Gravity-Bridge](https://github.com/Gravity-Bridge/Gravity-Bridge) - The official repository of the Gravity Bridge Blockchain
 - [HnH/qry](https://github.com/HnH/qry) - Write your SQL queries in raw files with all benefits of modern IDEs, use them in an easy way inside your application with all the profit of compile time constants
 - [HouzuoGuo/tiedot](https://github.com/HouzuoGuo/tiedot) - A rudimentary implementation of a basic document (NoSQL) database in Go
-- [IBM/fp-go](https://github.com/IBM/fp-go) - functional programming library for golang
+- [IBM/fp-go](https://github.com/IBM/fp-go) - Functional programming library for Go 1.24+, inspired by fp-ts.
+Uses generic type aliases for a clean, composable API.
+Provides Option, Either, Result, IO, IOResult, Reader, and ReaderIOResult monads, plus optics (Lens, Prism, Traversal) for immutable data manipulation.
+Supports Functor, Applicative, and Monad abstractions with do-notation-style
 - [ImVexed/fasturl](https://github.com/ImVexed/fasturl) - A fast URL parser for Go
 - [InjectiveLabs/sdk-go](https://github.com/InjectiveLabs/sdk-go) - Tools to work with the Injective Chain, Injective EVM and EIP712.
 - [Iwark/spreadsheet](https://github.com/Iwark/spreadsheet) - Google Go (golang) library for reading and writing spreadsheet files on Google Docs.